 10¹⁴: Synaptic connections in a human brain, scale of internal communication.

-Ethical frameworks for AI, 2025: Asimov’s laws, EU AI Act, open letters, no global standard yet.
+Ethical frameworks for AI, 2026: Asimov’s laws, EU AI Act, open letters, national rules, industry frameworks, no single global standard yet.

 Carrington Event, 1859: First recorded geomagnetic storm, solar flare destroyed telegraphs and disrupted global communication.